TornaxO7/my_configs/nvim/README.md

 ├── commands.vim      # some "self"-made commands
-├── ftplugin          # mappings and settings for specifique filetypes ├── ginit.vim         # GUI settings (I don't use it anymore) ├── init.vim          # All Plugins are loaded here and the settings are sourced from the plugin directory ├── lua               # plugin-settings for lua stuff like LSP ├── mappings.vim      # my mappings which are independent from the plugins ├── plugins           # all settings from almost all plugins I've tried :D
+├── ftplugin          # mappings and settings for specifique filetypes ├── ginit.vim         # GUI settings (I don't use it anymore) ├── init.vim          # All Plugins are loaded here and the settings are sourced from the plugins directory ├── lua               # plugin-settings for lua stuff like LSP ├── mappings.vim      # my mappings which are independent from the plugins ├── plugins           # all settings from almost all plugins I've tried :D